Utrecht1331

 using MAT

-Read the three matrices by using MAT.jl.
+Read the three matrices by using matread in MAT.
 You can download utrecht1331.mat from Github repository.

 Extract these three matrices and convert the real matrices to complex.